cityofaustin/hack-the-traffic/README.md

 The traffic summary records contain aggregate travel time and speed summaries based on the individual traffic match records.
 Each row in the dataset summarizes average travel time and speed along a sensor-equipped roadway segment in 15 minute intervals.

 ### Project Ideas

+#### SBC Traffic Sensor

+Write a vehicle detection program to run on an SBC (single board computer) such as a Raspberry Pi, an Arduino, or an Edison.
+You can use Bluetooth, WiFi, or any other sensor technology that your SBC supports.
+The software should produce data that can be easily consumed for processing and analysis.

+#### Bluetooth Data Aggregator

+The Austin Transportation Department (ATD) currently has a network of Bluetooth sensors deployed which sends all of its data to a single Windows-only service application which logs and processes this information.
+Write an open-source, Unix-compatible alternative to this software which is compatible with the ATD Bluetooth sensors.
+Ideally this could be used in parallel with the vendor-supplied host software.

+#### Data Processing

+This hackathon is centered around a number of data files produced by a growing network of Bluetooth sensors which has been deployed by the Austin Transportation Department.
+Write a library in your favorite programming language to process these data files and derive useful information.

+#### Mapping and Visualization

+The traffic data in this hackathon is fundamentally geospatial in nature.
+Write a web-application to visualize the Austin transportation network in a way that incorporates the sensor data.
+Feel free to include other geospatial datasets to tell an interesting story.
+Also feel free to integrate other forms of data visualization such as charts or graphs.

+#### O/D Data and Simulation

+Traffic planning analysis frequently requires what is called an origin-destination (OD) matrix, which specifies the travel demands between the origin and destination nodes in the transportation network.
+Derive a dynamic OD matrix from the Bluetooth data in a format than can be input to a FOSS microsimulator.